berndporr/OculusSpatialAnchor/README.md

 # OculusSpatialAnchor

-Oculus quest demo XrSpatialAnchor but with cmake as a build system.
+Oculus Quest 2 demo `XrSpatialAnchor` but with cmake as a build system and separated from the API.

 # Prerequisites